Carrie Underwood Reveals How Her 3-Year-Old Son Reacted To Her Pregnancy

 As Inquisitr previously reported, Carrie first gave fans a glimpse at her baby bump mere days after confirming her second pregnancy to the world.
 The star debuted her growing middle in a dress during an appearance at the Grand Ole Opry in Nashville.

-As for whether or not she and Mike will be welcoming a baby girl or a baby boy into the world, Underwood admitted to Tennessean last week that she doesn’t yet know the gender of her second baby.
+As for whether or not she and Mike will be welcoming a baby girl or a baby boy into the world, Underwood admitted to the Tennessean last week that she doesn’t yet know the gender of her second baby.
 Carrie was reacting to speculation that she’s expecting a baby girl after wearing a pink jacket in the video announcing her pregnancy to the world.

-Carrie confirmed that she and her husband are expecting their second child together earlier this month, announcing the news in a video posed across her social media accounts while also confirming that she’ll be heading out on a huge tour in 2019, the “Cry Pretty 360 Tour” in support of her new album, Cry Pretty.
+Carrie confirmed that she and her husband are expecting their second child together earlier this month, announcing the news in a video posted across her social media accounts while also confirming that she’ll be heading out on a huge tour in 2019, the “Cry Pretty 360 Tour” in support of her new album, Cry Pretty.

 In addition to her new album and tour, Underwood will soon be returning as the face of NBC’s Sunday Night Football coverage as Inquisitr recently shared new snaps of the star on set filming for the new opening segment earlier this year.